Beckschen/ViTamin/ViTamin/README.md

 We trained models on the [DataComp-1B](https://github.com/mlfoundations/datacomp).
 Please follow the instruction of [DataComp-1B](https://github.com/mlfoundations/datacomp) to download and prepare the data.

-We can set up the enviroment using vitamin/setup_eval.sh and run the evaluation with vitamin/eval.sh
+We can set up the environment using vitamin/setup_eval.sh and run the evaluation with vitamin/eval.sh

 ### Training
 Here is an example to use 8 GPUs to train ViTamin-B use 128 seen sample on 14M data size.